PORTFOLIOS: Arabbers of Baltimore

 FADER Magazine, October 2006

-This project began as the documentation of the Arabbers and their stables in Baltimore, Maryland.
 The word Arabber is not used to indicate ethnic origin but to define a merchant who peddles produce while walking along-side a pony pulling a cart of vegetables and fruit.
-There were only a handful of Arabber stables left when I photographed in 1987 - 1988.